-Building Regulations, particularly Part O on overheating24.
-Therefore, addressing these issues at design stage could ensure compliance with Building Control.

-- 4.1.10 Reading is an urbanised Borough with a high proportion of hardstanding/ built form, and is built on two main rivers the Thames and the Kennet.
+- 4.1.9 The Design and Access Statement must clearly set out how the requirements of the policy have been addressed or identify where these requirements are not relevant.
+Where a Design and Access Statement is not required, applicants should clearly state how requirements have been met within another part of the application, such as a planning statement.
+Considerations in this policy are also addressed by the Building Regulations, particularly Part O on overheating.
+Therefore, addressing these issues at design stage could ensure compliance with Building Control. - 4.1.10 Reading is an urbanised Borough with a high proportion of hardstanding/ built form, and is built on two main rivers the Thames and the Kennet.
 In addition the Holy Brook, a smaller watercourse, runs through the town centre.
 Other watercourses in the Borough include Foudry Brook and its tributaries, the Berry Brook, Vastern Ditch, Christchurch Ditch, the creek along the base of the Warren escarpment and various ditches on the Kennet floodplain upstream of the A33.
 As such the Borough is vulnerable to flooding from surface water run-off and directly from watercourses.
-While Reading itself was not significantly affected by the floods of 2007 and 2008, around two-thirds of the flooding during the 2007 floods was caused by surface water25. - 4.1.11 There is a need to look at the whole community and consider how developments could be affected by rainfall and the different flood pathways.
+While Reading itself was not significantly affected by the floods of 2007 and 2008, around two-thirds of the flooding during the 2007 floods was caused by surface water.
+Further incidents occurred in 2013 and 2014, as well as in January 2024. - 4.1.11 There is a need to look at the whole community and consider how developments could be affected by rainfall and the different flood pathways.
 Strategic Flood Risk Assessments (SFRA) and the Surface Water Management Plan (SWMP) consider how developments could be affected by rainfall and flood pathways.
-An integrated network of soft surfaces filled with plants that are resistant to heat and have low water needs will reduce surface water run-off and provide significant cooling of the urban environment. - 4.1.12 Applications for change of use of existing buildings should also incorporate measures to adapt to climate change through for example, being flood repairable, i.e. when refurbishing a building, constructing internal parts in such a way that although flood water enters a building, elements that are damaged by flood water are capable of being easily repaired or replaced; raising the level of sockets above expected flood levels; inclusion of pump and sump systems below floorboards to remove water faster than it can enter the house from below ground level26.
-Ultimately, raising the height of flooring above predicted flood levels is a better alternative.
+An integrated network of soft surfaces filled with plants that are resistant to heat and have low water needs will reduce surface water run-off and provide significant cooling of the urban environment. - 4.1.12 Applications for change of use of existing buildings should also incorporate measures to adapt to climate change through for example, being flood repairable, i.e. when refurbishing a building, constructing internal parts in such a way that although flood water enters a building, elements that are damaged by flood water are capable of being easily repaired or replaced; raising the level of sockets above expected flood levels; inclusion of pump and sump systems below floorboards to remove water faster than it can enter the house from below ground level.
+Ultimately, raising the height of flooring above design flood level is a better alternative.
 All types of flooding (fluvial, surface water and groundwater) must be considered.